What to Expect from Your Internship

 - Attending student organization meetings with employer guest speakers

-Some students are able to secure internships by developing opportunities with employers.
-This typically occurs with employers in which you have an existing relationship through either previous work experience or a friend/family member.
+Some students can secure internships by developing opportunities with employers.
+This typically occurs with employers with whom you have an existing relationship through either previous work experience or a friend/family member.

 If you are interested in any internship, please contact the School of Business Internship Coordinator.